Citizens, only just last month, one of your beloved Leader’s favorite food festivals occurred – the Isleton Crawdad Festival!

 This recipe is in the sadly out of print “Bohemian San Francisco, its restaurants and their most famous recipes; the elegant art of dining” from 1914.
 Happily, the entire fascinating historical book this came from is digitized and available here.

-I truly hope you decide to give this magnificent historical recipe a try, my Citizens! 😀
+I truly hope you decide to give this magnificent historical recipe a try, ! 😀